reruo321/Java_Practice/Chapter-08/README.md

         ...   // Process Exception2 here.
         }

-Since the program runs only the first matching catch block when it caught an exception, set the *catch* for the super Exception at the bottom, or a programmer cannot handle exceptions in detail.
+Since the program runs only the first matching catch block when it has caught an exception, set the *catch* for the super Exception at the bottom, or a programmer cannot handle exceptions in detail.

 ## finally
+If the statements should be executed, not caring if the catch block is run, enclose them with *finally* block.
+It comes next to the catch block.

+        try {
+        ...   // Try to catch exceptions here.
+        }
+        catch(Exception1 e) {
+        ...   // Process Exception1 here.
+        }
+        finally {
+        ...   // Process statements anyway here.
+        }

+## throw & throws
+Add *throws* to the method to declare what exception it should throw.
+It is not mandatory for unchecked exceptions, but MUST be explicitly declared for checked ones.